letsgolee/jCastle/README.md

 ```

 The npm package includes pre-built `jCastle.min.js` and you will need `buffer.js` to use in the web browser. `buffer.js` is uploaded in the top directory.
+-->

+The pre-built `jCastle.min.js` file is inside `dist` folder and it includes `buffer.js` for to use with the web browser.

 ## Testing